raspberrypilearning/hows-your-day/en/step_4.md

 --- task ---

-From the `Input`{:class='microbitinput'} menu, drag out an event block you have not used in your project.
+From the `Input`{:class='microbitinput'} menu, drag out an event block you have not yet used in your project.

 Place it in your workspace.